An Insider's Guide to #TDS2019: Everything You Need to Know (and More)

 We know what you’re thinking – this seems very much like a move towards a headless architecture where content is considered and seen purely as content where the presentation of said content is written into the coding logic.
 And you’re right.
 This concept is driven heavily by classification and surfacing of content instead of placing static content on specific pages.
 The possibilities this change brings are very exciting.

-Changes in SDL’s Publishing/Delivery Pipeline + Strongly Types Models
+Changes in RWS’s Publishing/Delivery Pipeline + Strongly Types Models

-We’ll see a revamp of the SDL deployment architecture to introduce a “Deployer V3” and the concept of a pipeline, which hints at replacing the traditional relational/transactional database.
+We’ll see a revamp of the RWS deployment architecture to introduce a “Deployer V3” and the concept of a pipeline, which hints at replacing the traditional relational/transactional database.

 This change will also contain improvements and make use of ElasticSearch to speed up deployment.
 This is one area to watch very closely as it is quite a large-scale architectural change.